Advanced Diploma in Planning and Environmental Law

 WHO IS THE COURSE FOR?

-The course will be suitable for: local authority solicitors; planners; engineers; architects; construction managers; An Bord Pleanála inspectors; those working with NGOs; consultants; barristers and solicitors in general practice who would like to diversify into the area of planning and environmental law; and anyone working in the planning and environmental area.
+The course is suitable for: planners; engineers; architects; construction managers; An Bord Pleanála inspectors; those working with NGOs; local authority professionals; consultants; barristers and solicitors in general practice who would like to diversify into the area of planning and environmental law; and anyone working in the planning and environmental area.